 Geography studies the earth’s physical features and human activity using location, place, region, movement, and human environment.
 Two main branches are Human Geography and Physical Geography.

-Geospatial is an umbrella term for various types of geographical data and technology.
+And Geospatial is an umbrella term for various types of geographical data and technology.
 Geospatial Technology is tech with a geographical component like Geofencing, GIS, GPS, and Remote Sensing.
-Geospatial Data has a geographical component
+Also, Geospatial Data has a geographical component.

 GIS is a specific type of Geospatial Technology that stores layers of geographic information and integrates it using the software.